YowSiaoKang/tp/docs/UserGuide.md

 ### Adding availabilities : `addavail`

-Adds availabilities to the address book.
+Adds available dates to a volunteer.

 Format: `addavail INDEX a/AVAILABILITY`

-- Adds to person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+- Adds availabilities to person at the specified `INDEX`.
+This index refers to the index number shown in the displayed person list. <br>
   The index **must be a positive integer** 1, 2, 3, …​
-- Availability must be in the format of DD/MM/YYYY eg: 28/03/2024
+- Availability must be in the format of DD/MM/YYYY e.g. `28/03/2024`.
-- Availability must be not be present at the index in order to add.
+- Duplicate availability for one volunteer is not allowed.

 Examples: